tianyimasf/tianyimasf.github.io/_posts/2023-03-19-real-disaster-tweets.md

 ### The "Multi-head" Attention

-When the attention mechanism uses multiple heads, it means that the three attention parameter matrices in each attention block are each sliced into N smaller matrices with the same dimention $Embed_{size} \times (\dfrac{Embed_size}{N})$.
+When the attention mechanism uses multiple heads, it means that the three attention parameter matrices in each attention block are each sliced into N smaller matrices with the same dimention $Embed_{size} \times (\dfrac{Embed_{size}}{N})$.
 In reality, the matrices are not actually decoupled into N different matrices, but conceptually different heads compute in different sections of the matrix and encode multiple relationships and aspects for each word.
 So the parameter martices $W_{q}$, $W_{k}$, and $W_{v}$ will look like this:

 ![transformer wq](../assets/images/transformer_wq.webp)